pelodelfuego/rangesearch-box/README.md

 Faster than sklearn Balltree (in cython) with a python metric (which is a bottle neck) ~x25.<br>
 More details in the demo notebook.

-We can also note that is scales properly with the number of dimension (perf-wise)
+We can also note that is scales properly with the number of dimensions (perf-wise)

 It was a funny experiment =)<br>
 Could be interesting to implement in cython.